GeneralMasterCylinder/MQTT-Nemtek/README.md

 ## Known issues

 1. Some tags are the wrong type so don't come through properly.
-2. No control is possible in this version.
-3. The alarm history status and service mode tags are not tracked at this point.
+2. The alarm history status and service mode tags are not tracked at this point.
-4. Not every possible bit in the protocol is mapped yet.
+3. Not every possible bit in the protocol is mapped yet.
+4. Only arming and disarming is implemented right now.
+5. Pico WiFi doesn't play nice with all routers.
+Use a static IP to be sure.
+6. There may still be a memory leak in the experimental branch.

 If you are able to assist with raw packets and the state of the LEDs or LCD on you energizer that corresponds to the raw packets, the code can be improved.